ocaml/ocaml.org/data/tutorials/language/0it_05_imperative.md

 val f : int ref -> unit = <fun>
 ```

-The error came from assign `:=` associating more that semicolum `;`.
+The error came from assign `:=` associating stronger that semicolon `;`.
 Here is what we want to do, in order:
 1. Increment `r`
 2. Compute `2 * !r`
 3. Assign into `r`

 Remember the value of a semicolon-separated sequence is the value of its last expression.
-Grouping the first two steps fix the error.
-Usually, this is done using parentheses, but surrounding it with `begin … end` works, too.
-The latter is preferred to highlight expressions that have side effects.
+Grouping the first two steps with `begin … end` fixes the error.

-**Fun fact**: `begin … end` and parenthesis are badly the same:
+**Fun fact**: `begin … end` and parenthesis are literally the same:
 ```ocaml
 # begin end;;
 - : unit = ()